Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 ## Broadcast issues

 - NOAA 15 has had several major hiccups with its scan motor current spiking due to it grinding through debris.
 The spike caused a loss of synchronization between the scan motor and the processor presenting as major glitches appearing in place of actual imagery.
 A large enough spike could lead to a complete motor stall, from which recovery would be highly unlikely.
 As of 04/2024 the satellite has completely recovered and is broadcasting fine.
-- NOAA 18 has had a configuration error present ever since management was transferred to Parons tech, making it broadcast a visible channel during the night instead of an infrared one.
+- NOAA 18 has had a configuration error present ever since management was transferred to Parsons tech, making it broadcast a visible channel during the night instead of an infrared one.
 This presents itself as half of the image being black.
 - Meteor-M N°2-3 has an incorrectly deployed VHF antenna, making the signal weaker than intended and unexpectedly experience drops from time to time.